 Sometimes we Americans can have some pretty lame attitudes toward food.

-We insist that tomatoes are a fruit, but nobody ever puts one in a fruit salad; we don’t seem to be able to flavor anything with just apple, it always has to be apple-cinnamon; and you can, as I did, grow to adult-hood (and then some) before learning that sweet potatoes don’t always have to be smothered in a cloying sweet sauce and marshmallows.
+We insist that tomatoes are a fruit, but nobody ever puts one in a fruit salad; we don’t seem to be able to flavor anything with just apple, it always has to be apple-cinnamon.
+You can, as I did, grow to adulthood (and then some) before learning that sweet potatoes don’t always have to be smothered in a cloyingly sweet sauce and marshmallows.